 F1.
-Hospice Care
+Hospice care

 You can get care from any hospice program certified by Medicare.
 You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
 This means you have a terminal illness and are expected to have six months or less to live.
-Your hospice doctor can be a network provider or an out-of-network provider.